Did you know there is a rise in asthma attacks in September when students go back to school after their summer holidays?

 It is important to know what makes your asthma worse.

 As part of raising awareness and sharing the three top tips, CYPHP has been sharing our poster with School Nurses, GP Practices in Lambeth and Southwark, our colleagues in hospital asthma teams, and have placed them along with flyers in all our clinic venues.
+In order to support more families, you are also welcome to download the poster and place it communal areas.

 To read more of the latest news from CYPHP, please click here.